inevitablySour/ML-Project/README.md

 | 5.
 Evaluation | Hyperparameter tuning, metrics | Optimize models, compare results, summarize performance in business terms |
 | 6.
 Deployment & Presentation | Build pipeline, demo, report | Implement pipeline, prepare final report and slides, present results and insights |

+## Optional features to get a 10 ranked in order of importance
+1. Suggested Priorities for Maximum Impact

+2. Build a deployable pipeline that can take new rider data.

+3. Include explainable AI elements (SHAP/LIME) to show insights.

+4. Create interactive visualizations or dashboards for stakeholders.

+5. Add advanced evaluation metrics to show robustness.

+6. Experiment with ensembles or stacking to improve predictions.

 ## Getting Started with adding code and git(for teammates)